 The fair value of financial assets and liabilities must be estimated for recognition and measurement and for disclosure purposes.
-The fair value of derivative financial instruments that are not

-The fair Value of derivative financial instruments that are not traded in active markets is determined using valuation techniques.
-The OneSteel Group uses a variety of methods and assumptions that are based on market conditions existing at balance date.
+The fair value of derivative financial instruments that are not traded in active markets is determined using valuation techniques.
+The OneSteel Group uses a variety of methods and assumptions that are based on market conditions outputs at based on the second on the second of th that are based on market conditions existing at balance date.
 Quoted market prices or dealer quotes for similar instruments are used for long-term debt instruments held.
 Other techniques, such as estimated discounted cash flows, are used to determine fair values of the remaining financial instruments.
 The fair value of interest rate swaps is calculated as the present value of the estimated cash flows.
 The fair value of forward exchange contracts is determined using forward exchange market rates at balance date.